-And yet…the mere thought of sitting down for the GMAT, perhaps your first a standardized test in nearly a decade, makes you question your decision.
+And yet the mere thought of sitting down for the GMAT, perhaps your first standardized test in nearly a decade, makes you question your decision.

 You’re not alone!
 Like all standardized tests, the GMAT has a special power to induce anxiety.
 But it doesn’t have to be this way.
-Often, a lower-than-hoped-for GMAT score (or the fear of receiving one), comes down to a matter of preparation.
-The secret to unlocking a GMAT score that will put you in the running for a top program is crafting the right GMAT test prep strategy.
+Often, a lower than hoped-for GMAT score (or the fear of receiving one), comes down to a matter of preparation.
+The secret to unlocking a GMAT score that will put you in the running for a top program is crafting the right GMAT test preparation strategy.

 The Case for the GMAT

 MBA coursework is rigorous, and therefore students must have exemplary quantitative, analytical, and verbal abilities.
 On its most basic level, the GMAT works as a diagnostic tool to assess the test taker’s abilities in these areas.
 A good score on the GMAT demonstrates to the admissions committee that the candidate can keep up with the program’s academic demands, and allows for objective comparisons between candidates.